Table of Contents

 - Google Cloud Load Balancing provides scaling, high availability, and traffic management for your internet-facing and private applications.

-- Understand Google Load Balancing options and their use cases esp. which is global and internal and what protocols they support.
+- Understand Google Load Balancing options and their use cases — which is global/regional, external/internal, and what protocols they support.

-- Network Load Balancer – regional, external, pass through and supports TCP/UDP
+- External passthrough Network Load Balancer — regional, external

-- Internal TCP/UDP Load Balancer – regional, internal, pass through and supports TCP/UDP
+- Internal passthrough Network Load Balancer — regional, internal

 - Cloud Load Balancing supports health checks with managed instance groups